thm-projects/arsnova-mobile/README.md

 ### Sencha CMD

 Sencha CMD is the cornerstone to build a Sencha application.
 We will use it to minifying and deploying ARSnova to production.
 In order to use Sencha CMD with the mobile client you have to call `sencha` in your terminal.
-This will only work from the `arsnova-mobile/src/main/webapp` folder, where the Sencha CMD project files lies.
+This will only work from the `arsnova-mobile/src/main/webapp` folder, where the Sencha CMD project files lie.

 The usage of Sencha CMD is explained explicitly in the [Sencha CMD documentation](http://docs.sencha.com/cmd/4.0.0/).